LouisDoersing/IBM_HR_BI-Project/README.md

 - **Clean and Prepare Data**
   Handle missing values, format variables, encode categories, and create new features.
 - **Conduct Statistical Tests**
-  Chi-square tests, t-tests, Spearman correlations, hypothesis testing on attrition factors.
+  hypothesis testing on attrition factors.
 - **Build Predictive Machine Learning Models**
-  Train and evaluate classifiers such as Logistic Regression, Random Forest, and XGBoost.
+  Train and evaluate classifiers such as Logistic Regression and XGBoost.
 - **Visualize Insights**
   Create heatmaps, bar plots, attrition rate charts, and other visualizations.